qooxdoo/qooxdoo/docs/mobile/deployment.md

 .

-It gives you the possibility to deploy native applications, that run the Qooxdoo mobile JavaScript code in an wrapped native browser directly on your mobile device.
+It gives you the possibility to deploy native applications, that run the Qooxdoo mobile JavaScript code in a wrapped native browser directly on your mobile device.
 Mobile applications, created with "Apache Cordova", can be published to the various App Stores and Marketplaces.
 A free distribution of Cordova is also available, it is called "PhoneGap".